Crenshaw Boulevard: History

-The street became a major transportation route with tracks for the 5 Line streetcar line in the median between Leimert Boulevard on the north close to Florence Ave on the south.
+The street became a major transportation route with tracks for the 5 Line streetcar line in the median between Leimert Boulevard on the north close to Florence Avenue on the south.
 With the abandonment of the streetcar system in the 1950s, the railway median was narrowed, the driving lanes improved and the street reconfigured for automobiles, buses and trucks.

 Revitalization project

 Many local residents were disappointed that 71 mature street-line trees were cut down in 2012 to make way for the Space Shuttle Endeavour to be moved from LAX to the California Science Center in nearby Exposition Park.
+About 1,000 10 to 14 foot high trees were replanted in 2013.
 The construction of the K Line required the removal of additional trees in 2014.
 City officials promised that more trees would be planted than were removed.
-The improvements will include bike lanes, wider sidewalks, new Metro bus stops, LED traffic lights and street lights.
+The improvements include bike lanes, wider sidewalks, new Metro bus stops, LED traffic lights and street lights.
 The revitalization was coordinated with the construction of Destination Crenshaw.
 A 1.3 mile portion of Crenshaw Boulevard in the Hyde Park and Leimert Park neighborhoods will become an open-air museum dedicated to preserving the history and culture of African Americans.
 The project includes pocket parks, outdoor sculptures, murals, street furniture, and landscaping.

+Malcolm X Route

+In 2023, a 5 mile of Crenshaw Boulevard in Leimert Park, transacting the Rosa Parks Freeway, Obama Boulevard, Martin Luther King Jr. Boulevard, and Nipsey Hussle Square, was designated Malcolm X Route in honor of the minister and civil rights leader.